edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking.md

 	});
 ```

-For named clients you need to provide the name of the client when using `HttpResponseMockBuilder.ForNamedClient`:
+For named clients you need to provide the name of the client when using `HttpResponseMessageMockDescriptorBuilder.ForNamedClient`:

 ```
-var httpResponseMock = new HttpResponseMockBuilder()
+var httpResponseMock = new HttpResponseMessageMockDescriptorBuilder();
+httpResponseMock
 	.ForNamedClient("ClientName")
 	.RespondWith(httpRequestMessage =>
 	{